-When you upload a package to Builder, you are required to supply an OAuth token as part of the
+When you upload a package to Builder, you are required to supply an auth token as part of the

 hab pkg upload subcommand.
-Because Builder uses GitHub to authenticate, you must generate a GitHub access token for use with the
+You can generate a Chef Habitat personal access token via the Builder site Profile page for use with the

 hab command-line utility.